tryton/trytond/doc/topics/reports/index.rst

     * ``report``: The path to the template file starting with the module, for example my_module/my_report.odt.

-    * ``style``: The path to the style file starting with the module, for example, my_module/my_style.odt.
-If no style is to be used this field will be blank.

     * ``template_extension``: The template format.